 We are fortunate in the strong passion for mission in the Moravian Church in North America.
 Because of the great geographical distance between churches groups have come together to form regional mission societies.
 They are, by region:

-Each year, the Mission Society helps send approximately 100 youth and adults on short-term mission trips in the U.S. and abroad.
-This is through their Young Partners in Mission and Adult Short-Term Scholarships offered to Moravians in the Southern Province.
-In addition to short-term missions, it helps support 15 long-term missionaries who serve in the U.S. and around the world.
-Through its financial contributions, it further supports global missions through the work of the Board of World Mission.
+Each year, the Mission Society helps send approximately 125 youth and adults on short-term mission trips in the U.S. and abroad.
+This is through their Partners in Mission Scholarships offered to Moravians in the Southern Province.
+In addition to short-term missions, it helps support 12 long-term missionaries who serve in the U.S. and around the world, as well as the new ministry in Cuba, Peru, and Sierra Leone.
+Through its financial contributions, it further supports global missions through the work of the Board of World Mission, and often responds to other pressing mission needs as they arise.

 NORTH EAST PENN